gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 Resolve the task dependencies and artifacts for the compile time dependency graph for a Java source set, and make the result available at compile time.

-- When a Java library is to be compiled, determine the tasks required to build its required libraries.
+- When a Java library is to be compiled, determine the tasks required to build the API of its required libraries.
-- When a Java library is compiled, provide a classpath that contains the Jars of the required libraries.
+- When a Java library is compiled, provide a classpath that contains the API of its required libraries.
+- API of a Java library is its Jar binary only.
 - Error cases:
     - Java library does not have exactly one Jar binary.

 Out of scope:

+- Transitive API dependencies.
 - API or DSL to query the resolved classpath.
 - Validation of target platform.

 ### Implementation:

+The implementation should continue to build on the dependency resolution engine.

-TBD
+- TBD

 ## Feature backlog

-Improve resolution implementation: error messages, etc.
+Improve resolution implementation: transitive API dependencies, error messages, etc.

 # Feature: Custom component built from Java source